U.S. to hit debt limit much sooner than expected, thrusting Congress into showdown - NewsBreak

 “The period of time that extraordinary measures may last is subject to considerable uncertainty due to a variety of factors, including the challenges of forecasting the payments and receipts of the U.S. government months into the future,” Yellen wrote.
 “While Treasury is not currently able to provide an estimate of how long extraordinary measures will enable us to continue to pay the government’s obligations, it is unlikely that cash and extraordinary measures will be exhausted before early June.”

-The post U.S. to hit debt limit much sooner than expected, thrusting Congress into showdown appeared first on Idaho Capital Sun .
+The post U.S. to hit debt limit much sooner than expected, thrusting Congress into showdown appeared first on Daily Montanan .

 Comments / 0